 CORE COURSES

 Chestermere High’s English program provides students with opportunities to develop a solid foundation in their study of English language and literature.
 Not only does the program encourage enjoyment and appreciation of language and literature, it affords students opportunities to acquire the tools, techniques, and strategies to enable them to convey their understanding of what they hear, read, and see, as well as express their ideas, thoughts, and feelings clearly and coherently.
+A variety of approaches and resources are used in achieving the goals of each course.
+The content may be taught through literary genres and theme.
+These include: novels, short stories, essays, poetry and drama–Shakespearean and/or modern drama.

 For students who require ELA 30-1 to enter a post-secondary program and are registered in the ELA 10-2, 20-2, 30-2 course sequence, the preferred transfer point to the other course sequence is at the 20-level, depending on the student’s ability.
 Students who meet the requirements may decide to take ELA 20-2, transfer to the other course sequence and take ELA 20-1, and then take ELA 30-1.
 Students generally experience more success following this pathway.